Robotics engineering is a quickly expanding field, as more and more students are interested in creating automated technology that makes life easier.

 There are approximately 130,000 robotics engineers in the United States today, earning an average annual salary of $85,000.
 In order to remain competitive, robotics engineers need to attend a well-known school with a strong robotics program.

-Here are the ten best robotics engineering schools in the nation.
+Here are ten of the best robotics engineering schools in the nation.

 Using a combination of comprehensive curriculum, hands-on research, and co-op positions, robotics students at Northeastern will be able to make an impact on society.
 Students will take classes across the engineering field, from control systems engineering to robotics navigation.
 In addition, there are three engineering concentrations for further specialization – mechanical, electrical, and computer.